Aoibhinn/CI-MS5-PinkAccessories/README.md

 - The Category model contains a product category
 - The model contains the following fields: name, friendly_name

+##### Blog Model
+- The Blog model contains a new item and its details
+- It contains User as a foreign-key
+- The model contains the following fields: title, user, blog_item_text, update_date, create_date, status

+##### Comment Model
+- The Blog model contains a comment on a new story
+- It contains Blog as a foreign-key
+- The model contains the following fields: user, new_story, comment_text, create_date

 ## Scope
 ### User Stories Potential or Existing Customer